spacetelescope/stsci.tools/doc/source/teal_guide.rst

   * `option`: matches only those values provided in the list of valid options Defined using `option_kw()` command with the list of valid values as a parameter

-There is also support for IP addresses as input parameters, and lists or tuples of any of these basic parameter types.
+ConfigObj also has support for IP addresses as input parameters, and lists or tuples of any of these basic parameter types.
 Information on how to use those types, though, can be found within the `ConfigObj module`_ documentation.

 With these available parameter types in mind, the parameters for the task can be defined in the configspec file.
 For the `resetbits` task, we would need::